mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 not just humans but only Solomani humans whose destiny it was to rule the stars.
 The Imperium had long moved on from such notions.
 In the Declaration of 17, Emperor Cleon I had declared that Imperial citizenship was extended to all sophonts.
-Furthermore, the Imperium had already been a hybrid state of Solomani, Vilani and, of course, Syleans even before Cleon’s declaration.
+Furthermore, the Imperium had already been a hybrid state of Solomani, Vilani and, of course, Syleans even before Cleon's declaration.
 The Imperium had come to include Aslan, Vargr and dozens of Minor Races among its citizenry as well.
 Aslan served in the Imperial Guard.
 A Vargr had been appointed Archduke of Antares.
 The notion of Solomani supremacy seemed barbaric and outdated to most Imperial citizens no matter their heritage.